PolyProg/vdi-image-setup/ReadMe.md

-Minimal Ubuntu system on a vWorkspace VDI infrastructure.
+Minimal Ubuntu system on a VMware Horizon View infrastructure.

 # Goals

 - Keep it simple.
 The goal is not to have the absolute most minimal system.
 We only remove low-hanging fruit.
 - Keep it layered.
 The base `install.sh` script has a minimal system with no tools aside from a terminal and a file manager, additional scripts can be built on top of it using the other scripts; see `install-polyprog.sh` for an example.

 # Installation instructions